brandur/sorg/content/fragments/mongo-partitioning.md

-Here I didn't have an integer key that I could use, but I did have a suitable string key in the form of each object's primary key which looks like `idr_12345`.
-That's fine though, because we can still get an adequate modulo candidate by hashing the string value and converting some of the bytes to an integer.
+Here I didn't have an integer key that I could use, but I did have a suitable string key in the form of each object's ID which looks like `idr_12345`.
+That's fine though, because the ID is unique enough to be an adequate modulo candidate by hashing its string value and converting some of the bytes to an integer.

-But wait!
-You can't cast in a MongoDB query.
+Unfortunately, you can't cast in a MongoDB query.
 The best you can do is fall back to JavaScript:

 ``` js
 // This doesn't actually work -- you'd need to find some